netdata/learn/docs/cloud/faq-glossary.md

 However, we do plan on creating dashboards that monitor the backend systems we use to power Netdata Cloud, such as VerneMQ and CockroachDB.

-### Is there an on-premise version available?
+### Is there an on-premises version available?

-Not yet, but we're working on it!
-Send us an email at [info@netdata.cloud](mailto:info@netdata.cloud) if you're interested and we'll be in touch with more details.
+Not yet!
+Send us an email at [info@netdata.cloud](mailto:info@netdata.cloud) if you're interested.
+We'd love to learn more about your requirements and use case.

 ### How do I see all the nodes in a master/slave streaming setup?